60-HOUR ONLINE TEFL COURSE – 150 USD

 I’d never been volunteering before and this was my first time travelling to anywhere off the beaten track.
 I hadn’t taught English before either so it was all very new and a bit daunting to be honest!
 I thought the TEFL course would help me to be prepared for at least one aspect of the trip and it was worth every hour and every penny.
 It really helped me to help them if you know what I mean.
 By having more than a few teaching tricks up my sleeve, each day was fun and productive too.

 It wasn’t until I got to Ghana that the true benefits of the TEFL course came to life.
 The 60 hours didn’t seem to take long when I spread it over the few months and the course content was relevant to the project, especially the cultural awareness.
 I don’t think anyone can be 100% prepared for how different everything is in a developing country like Ghana but I do think the cost of the course and the time required was well spent as it just made my time there a lot more productive.

 FLORENCE MILLER, KENT

 Teaching English Volunteer, Ghana

 Even if you’re pretty confident in front of a classroom of students, this course prepared me for things I’d not necessarily expected, like how big and mad the classes of children are.
 There where days when there were a lot of kids, all pretty hyper and desperate to get involved.
 It was pretty full on and sometimes a bit overwhelming.
-I found the extra Survival module a life saver as it gave you lots of tips and skills on how to manage.
-It just made the reality of teaching easier and much more fun.
+I found all the modules very beneficial as they give you lots of tips and a range of skills.
+The course just made the reality of teaching easier and much more fun.

 Teaching English Volunteer, Vietnam